A new landmark hotel for Budapest

 - Submittal Review

 Submittal Reviews are simpler with Studio.
-Because remote and on-site workers can add annotations or queries in real time, issues are resolved quickly and it’s easy to track actions.
+Because remote and on-site workers can add markups or queries in real time, issues are resolved quickly and it’s easy to track actions.
 Submittals reviews run smoother, saving time and increasing productivity.